aiven/aiven-operator/docs/docs/resources/serviceuser.md

     The password from this secret will be used to modify the service user credentials.
     Password must be 8-256 characters long as per Aiven API requirements.
     This can be used to set passwords for new users or modify passwords for existing users (e.g., avnadmin).

-    !!!
-Note

-        This secret is not watched - changes to the source secret require manual reconciliation.
+    The source secret is watched for changes, and reconciliation will be automatically triggered when the secret data is updated.
-        To apply password changes, trigger reconciliation by adding/updating an annotation on the ServiceUser.
 See below for [nested schema](#spec.connInfoSecretSource).
 - [`connInfoSecretTarget`](#spec.connInfoSecretTarget-property){: name='spec.connInfoSecretTarget-property'} (object).
 Secret configuration.
 See below for [nested schema](#spec.connInfoSecretTarget).
 - [`connInfoSecretTargetDisabled`](#spec.connInfoSecretTargetDisabled-property){: name='spec.connInfoSecretTargetDisabled-property'} (boolean, Immutable).
 When true, the secret containing connection information will not be created, defaults to false.
 This field cannot be changed after resource creation.